An attorney can be an invaluable member of your team, especially as you work through the startup stage of your business.

 Who do I need?

-Most owners will need a small business attorney who can file incorporation documents and trademark applications, draft employment agreements, review essential contracts (including lease agreements), set up terms sheets for investors, and provide guidance through early tax concerns.
+Most owners will need a small business or startup attorney who can file incorporation documents and trademark applications, draft employment agreements, review essential contracts (including lease agreements), set up terms sheets for investors, and provide guidance through early tax concerns.

 How do I select the right one?